 Step 5: Double-Check That Your Old Insurance Policy Has Actually Been Canceled

-Double-check your credit card statements at the beginning of the next month to make sure your old insurance company hasn’t charged you for coverage after you’ve canceled.
+Double-check your credit card or bank statements at the beginning of the next month to make sure your old insurance company hasn’t charged you for coverage after you’ve canceled.
 If you’re billed after you’ve canceled, the written confirmation of termination will assist you in getting the charge reversed.

 The easiest way to get insured is to go with the car insurance provider that your friends, family members or co-workers use, but what if their choice isn’t the right choice for you?

 Take time to do your research and secure a number of quotes to save you time, money and stress.
 Even if you’re happy with your current insurance package, you might want to test the waters and ask for a few quotes from competitors.